vazco/uniforms/docs/what-are-uniforms.md

 2. Select desired **theme**.
 The theme is basically a package containing pre-styled form components in one of the popular styles (AntD, Bootstrap 3, Bootstrap 4, Material, Semantic) or raw, unstyled HTML.

 To operate on the schema, uniforms will need to receive a _bridge_ of it.
-A bridge is an unified schema mapper that is used by uniforms internals in order to be able to operate on the schema data, validate it and generate errors.
+A bridge is a unified schema mapper that is used by uniforms internals in order to be able to operate on the schema data, validate it and generate errors.
 To create one, you have to use one of the predefined schema-to-bridge mappers or create one by yourself.
 To learn more about the bridge concept, please visit the [Under The Hood > Bridge concept](/docs/uth-bridge-concept) section.